 If I try to install the wrist band, it just slides through without a click.
 The wrist band simply does not lock.
 Sliding it left and right, wiggling it or using the other side of the watch does not help.
 It won't lock.
 As the other piece of the wristband locks in, the faulty part must be the wrist band and not the watch itself.

 It appears that the locking mechanism consists of two metal pieces that are placed inside the middle of the watch bands' heads.
 Between these pieces is a small metal spring creating tension.

 If you push the upper round metal part down, you will notice that the lower flat metal part will come out of the wrist band head.
 This is the part that snaps into the chassis of the Apple Watch causing the band to lock.

 Locking will not occur if the lower flat metal part is not properly manufactured or properly aligned with the corresponding hole inside the Apple Watch.
 In any case, this is a production issue that only Apple can fix.

 Workaround: How to Force the Band to Lock

 You can try to force the band to lock.
-In order to do this you have to insert the faulty band part into the watch and align it as good as you can.
+In order to do this, you have to insert the faulty band part into the watch and align it as well as you can.

-Afterwards you hold the watch in your hand and press the middle of the band (where the locking mechanism is) down with force.
-If you properly centered the band, you should hear the long awaited click sound.
+Afterward, you hold the watch in your hand and press the middle of the band (where the locking mechanism is) down with force.
+If you properly centered the band, you should hear the long-awaited click sound.